 Transferring Unemployment Benefits from One State to Another

-Receiving monetary compensation in the US for unemployment is guided by laws and framework prescribed by the U.S Department of Labor and operated independently by each state.
-The Unemployment Payments network is perhaps a perfect example of an all-inclusive social security system in a federal set-up.
-In case, you prefer to apply for benefits from your new state then you have every right to.
-But, the unemployment laws of the former state would still govern how your benefit payment calculations are determined.
+Monetary compensation in the United States for unemployment is guided by laws and frameworks prescribed by the Department of Labor and operated independently by each state.
+The Unemployment Payments network is perhaps a perfect example of an all-inclusive social security system in a federal setup.
+You have every right to apply for benefits from a new state.
+However, the unemployment laws of the former state would still govern how your benefit payment calculations are determined.

 What is Unemployment Insurance in the U.S?

 Weekly compensation is paid to claimants who’ve lost their jobs due to involuntary reasons such as layoffs.
 You can receive up to 26 weeks of regular unemployment compensation based on income earned during the base or alternative base period and other applicable criteria.
-Some states may also provide additional weeks of benefits, although the Emergency Unemployment Compensation(E.U.C) is now redundant.
+Some states may also provide additional weeks of benefits, although the Emergency Unemployment Compensation(EUC) is now redundant.

 In exchange for the dole, you have to fulfill some conditions, such as making the required job searches during a given week and accepting a suitable job offer that may come your way.
-One of the most common concerns of claimants who wish to move to another state and seek job opportunities there relates to the transfer of benefits from the present state to the state where the person is moving to.
+One of the most common concerns we hear from claimants who wish to move to another state and seek job opportunities is the transfer of benefits from the present state to the state where the person is moving.

 Can I Transfer Unemployment Benefits From One State to Another?

 Yes, you can.
-Although your previous employer would have remitted unemployment taxes to the state where your employment was based, you can get them transferred to the new state you’re moving to.
-All states are members of Interstate Reciprocal Benefit Payment Plan, which provides the required network for hassle-free transfer of your claim file to the new state.
+Although your previous employer would have remitted unemployment taxes to the state where your employment was based, you can get them transferred to the new state to which you’re moving.
+Each state is a member of the Interstate Reciprocal Benefit Payment Plan, which provides the required network for hassle-free transfer of your claim file to the new state.
 You must note that once transferred, the laws governing the compensation system in the new state will apply to your weekly claims that can affect the claim amount and other determinants.